Hiking Ben Nevis with Kids: Route, Tips & Essentials

 Family Hiking Kit List

 Ensure your family is properly equipped for hiking and ready for any weather.
+While nothing beats an outdoor stoor for ensuring the correct fit, you can often find significant discounts by shopping online.

 As a minimum, everyone needs; well-fitting waterproof hiking boots, warm clothing to layer, waterproof jacket and trousers, gloves, hat, sun protection and plenty of snacks and water.
 You will also require a map, compass, and head torch.